Vote AMC911 for Best Foundation Company in Hampton Roads! Voting Open From June 3 - June 30

 Table of Contents

-Cracks in concrete slabs are pretty common.
-In fact, you should even expect them.
-They’re often caused by shrinkage during the concrete curing (i.e., hardening) process.
-However, they’re also caused by tree roots and temperature fluctuations.
-The good news is they can usually be repaired rather than digging up the slab and pouring fresh concrete.
+Cracks in concrete slabs are very common.
+These imperfections are often caused by concrete shrinkage during the curing process, tree roots pushing up from below, temperature fluctuations throughout the seasons, and various soil conditions beneath the slab.
+While cracks can be concerning, they can usually be repaired rather than digging up the slab and pouring fresh concrete.

 Common Types of Cracks in Concrete Slabs